12 Best Hikes in Oahu Hawaii-Map Included

 7. Ka’ena Point Trail

 There are two access points to this trail.
 Yokohama Bay is one access point, located on the west side.
-Mokuleia coastline is the other access point located on the Northside.
+Mokuleia coastline is the other access point located on the north side.

 Prepare: Though this trail is fairly easy, there is no shade.
 Most of the trail is exposed to the sun, so wear that sunscreen, and bring a hat.